Unfair means, cheating and plagiarism

 • Be aware of social media posts offering these services.
 These organisations frequently use social media to target students.

 • Always consider if what a company or individual is offering you is in line with the University's unfair means policy.
-Speak to staff in your department (for example, your personal tutor) for advice if you are concerned.
+Speak to staff in your department (for example, your academic tutor) for advice if you are concerned.

 • Identify other, appropriate ways to work with other students - for example, forming a study group to help you to understand a particular topic.